max630/git-rehi/README.md

 ### Steps

-Types of step, which `git-rebase2` recognizes and which can be used in todo list.
+Types of step, which `git-rehi` recognizes and which can be used in todo list.

 `pick <ahash> [<subject>]`